NSW Government logo NSW Government SafeWork NSW logo SafeWork NSW

 Chemicals and the GHS

-A new system of chemical classification and hazard communication is coming into effect.
+A new system of chemical classification and hazard communication came into effect in NSW in 2017.

 What you need to know